ejtaal/aa/README.rst

 has gone through dozens of arabic sources and compiled a lot of relevant examples for each root, from Quran, Hadeeth, poetry and proverbs.
 It is extremely verbose which sometimes makes it difficult to find the word you're looking for.
-The main work only goes uptil the letter qaf, and the supplement written after the author's death relies on his notes and is therefore unfortunately lacking.
+The main work only goes up til the letter qaf, and the supplement written after the author's death relies on his notes and is therefore unfortunately lacking.
 Still extremely useful nonetheless.
 In this website the supplement will close and open